-The Smithville Master Community Plan (MCP) Area ("MCP Area") surrounds the existing community and is shown on Schedule "B-4".
-The outer boundary of the MCP Area coincides with Smithville's urban boundary while the inner boundary coincides with previous urban boundary limit prior to the approval of the Niagara Region Official Plan (2022) and Township of West Lincoln Official Plan Amendment No. 62, encompassing a total land area of approximately 540 hectares.
+The Smithville Master Community Plan (MCP) Area ("MCP Area") is a Secondary Plan ("MCP" or "Secondary Plan") for the area that surrounds the existing community and is shown on Schedule "B-4" ("MCP Area").
+The outer boundary of the MCP Area coincides with

+Smithville's urban boundary while the inner boundary coincides with previous urban boundary limit prior to the approval of the Niagara Region Official Plan (2022) and Township of West Lincoln Official Plan Amendment No. 62, encompassing a total land area of approximately 540 hectares.